mnaoumov/obsidian-refresh-any-view/README.md

 When you switch to the preview mode, the content is rendered once and will rerender only if you change the content of the code block or reopen the note.

-The plugin adds a `Refresh Preview` button:
+The plugin adds a `Refresh` button:

 ![Demo](images/demo.gif)

-Also the plugin adds the `Refresh Preview: Refresh` command to the command palette.
+Also the plugin adds the `Refresh Any View: Refresh active view` command to the command palette.

 The plugin allows to configure auto refresh on file change.